JenryHenry/Challenge-10-Logo-generator/README.md

 - Third, type "node index.js" into the command line, and answer the prompts.
 - Finally, navigate into the "examples" folder to find your newly generated logo.svg logo file!

+This is how the application should work: https://drive.google.com/file/d/1MnZS3qxSKQwQ506Oqi6GEEXUf_tAPICJ/view?usp=drive_link

 ## License

 This application uses an MIT license.
 Please refer to the LICENSE file in the repo.